-Road Test Performance Check - Add comments as necessary
+Road Test Performance Check - Add d comments as necessar y

 Engine performance:

 Brake performance:

 Clutch operation:

 Gearbox operation:

 Steering performance:

 Check wheel balance:

 Driveline/suspension noise/vibration:

 General Comments

 Additional Work Required

 Additional Work Completed by:

 Valet

 Undertake complete vehicle valet.

+NA THE BOOK OF THE STATE OF THE 1

-Notes - The PDI is subject to the follow ring conditions: Dealer stamp:
+Notes - The PDI is subject to the follow wing conditions: Dealer stamp:

-a) It is the responsibility of the supplying of the car is delivered to the customer in the ndition.
+a) It is the responsibility of the supplying dealer to ensure that

+the car is delivered to the customer in

+ndition.

-b) All costs incurred during the inspection ponsibility of the dealer. process are the res-
+b) All costs incurred during the inspection n process are the res-

+ponsibility of the dealer. r process are the res

-c) Failure to return a signed copy of this in Cars Ltd. by the dealer, may result in we the particular car being rejected.
+c) Failure to return a signed copy of this Cars Ltd. by the dealer, may result in v

+the particular car being rejected. warranty claims on

-Pre-Delivery Inspection Completed b у:
+Pre-Delivery Inspection Completed I by:

-Date:
+Date: ,

+Date.